 Waguri Cake: Adachi Otoemon’s Taste of Japanese Chestnut

-One of the most popular creations of the famous pastry shop Adachi Otoemon is the Waguri Cake for 3,726 yen (tax included), a pound cake made with so much Japanese chestnut (waguri), there’s no way to cut the cake and not have the entire bottom half filled with it.
+One of the most popular creations of the famous pastry shop Adachi Otoemon is the Waguri Cake, a pound cake made with so much Japanese chestnut (waguri), there’s no way to cut the cake and not have the entire bottom half filled with it.
 The waguri used are all grown and picked in Japan, gently roasted with the thin skin still on to preserve the full-bodied flavor, and finished with a bit of brandy.
 The refined sweetness of the cake, enhanced with cultured butter and wasanbon sugar, fits the taste of the chestnut just perfectly.
 Convey the taste of Japan with this wonderful souvenir!

 Sorairo’s Hoshi & Cookie Set: Cookie Spoons to Savor Bean Paste With

 Kuya is a pastry store in Ginza, run in the fifth generation – and just a while ago, it launched a new brand called Sorairo, following the concept of “Anko is Bean Jam.”
 Anko is the Japanese term for sweet paste made out of azuki beans.
 With this simple concept, even people who’ve never had sweet bean paste before immediately can connect to it, as pretty much everyone knows jam!
 As such, the brand has created many easy to eat and wonderful to enjoy anko sweets, and our biggest recommendation is the Hoshi and Cookie Set.

 It consists of four little jars filled with different kinds of sweet bean paste, red and white, smooth and coarse.
 On top of that, little spoons made out of biscuit are included in this set, so just scoop up this delicious souvenir and take a bite!